 Helen Bond is a dynamic percussionist, teacher and storyteller who engages diverse audiences and students of all ages through the joy, energy and healing power of traditional West African hand drumming and songs.
 Helen is the recipient of the 2015 Jack Benny Arts and Humanities Award.
 In January 2016, she received recognition and certification for her drumming and teaching from the Institut Superieur Des Arts De Guinee (The Fine Arts Institute of Guinea).

 Music has been an inspiration and source of strength and resiliency for Helen since her childhood.
-For the last sixteen years, Helen has traveled regularly to Guinea, West Africa to study the intricate musical traditions and culture of the Malinke people, whose ancestors created the djembe and dunun drums centuries ago.
+Since 2001, Helen has traveled annually to Guinea, West Africa to study the intricate musical traditions and culture of the Malinke and Susu people, whose ancestors created the djembe and dunun drums centuries ago.
 She lives among the local people in the capital city of Conakry and in various villages in the Hamana Region of Guinea, the birthplace of Famoudou Konate, (Grand Master of the djembe drum and its orchestra), Nansady Keita (his renowned nephew) and Drum Master Sekou Conde (from Sanenkoro Village.)
-Through intensive and long-term study with Famoudou and other accomplished djembe folas, dancers and griots (oral historians), Helen has developed and deepened her skill and repertoire in the Malinke rhythms and songs and her understanding of their role in village life.
+Through intensive and long-term study with Famoudou and other accomplished djembe folas, dancers and griots (oral historians), Helen has developed and deepened her skill and repertoire in the traditional rhythms and songs and her understanding of their role in village life.

 Through her company, Medusa’s Musical Mysteries, Helen offers classes in Guinean percussion music, storytelling performances, drum facilitation, workshop and performance tours with expert teaching artists and professional-quality drums and other traditional instruments from Africa for purchase.
 She is founder of Motherland Rhythm Community, a 501c3 non-profit organization focused on creating community and connecting cultures through hand drumming, co-founder of Benkadi Project, which offers charitable assistance to address education, health and basic human needs in Guinea, and the Diamana Diya and Mboray Nani performance ensembles.